merlin-mallory/merlin-mallory/README.md

 - 📫 How to reach me **merlin.mallory.coder@gmail.com**

-- ⚡ Fun fact **I've spent the last 8 years working and studying in South Korea and Japan**
+- ⚡ Fun facts **I got my first degree in Economics.
+I worked 3 years in IT in USA, 5 years as an English teacher in South Korea, and I've spent the last 3 years studying Japanese and Computer Science in Japan.
+I'm seeking a summer 2023 internship back home in USA.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">